 Why Are Sewer Backups Dangerous?

-Unlike other water damage issues that are caused by rainwater getting into your home, sewer water can be very hazardous to your health.
+Unlike other issues caused by rainwater getting into your home, sewer water can be very hazardous to your health.

 According to the Institute for Catastrophic Loss Reduction :

 Sanitary sewage is generated by the use of toilets, sinks, drains and other home water uses.
 Because this type of sewage contains a high degree of contaminants and can pose a significant risk to human health and the environment, it requires treatment at sewage treatment facilities before it is released back into the environment.

 As with other potential threats to your home, being proactive is always the best approach for prevention.
 Taking steps to prevent sewer backups can reduce the odds of dealing with a basement full of sewage water.
 Here are some effective approaches to prevention :

 - Choose A Home On High Ground : Buying a home in an area that is considered low risk for floods and on high ground is something to consider.
 Another thing to consider when purchasing a home is large trees, as their roots can cause many plumbing issues.

 - Maintain Your Drains : Most clogs can be prevented by performing regular maintenance and using your drains properly.
 Avoid putting anything other than toilet paper in the toilet, avoid pouring potentially harmful substances down the drain (such as grease), and if you have one, be smart with how you use your garbage disposal.

 - Get Your Sump Pump Serviced Regularly : It is a good idea to have your sump pump looked at professionally every few years to make sure clogs are not developing, and it is running efficiently.